torgeir/helm-hunks.el/readme.md

 Use `C-c C-o` and `C-c o` to open hunks in "other frame" and "other window", respectively.

+### Unstage/reset hunks

+To browse already staged hunks, run `helm-hunks-staged`, and use `C-u` to unstage/reset a hunk.

 ### Refresh git gutter indicators

 Add a hook to `helm-hunks-refresh-hook` to refresh your favorite git gutter when hunks are staged.
 A hook for `git-gutter+` is already in place.